Eclogue 4: Acrostics and word play

+The number ten was associated with the Sibyl.
+There were said to be ten sibyls, and, before Sulla changed it to 15, the college of priests who guarded the Sibylline Books was originally ten in number.
+The number ten occurs again in this eclogue in the "ten months" of the mother's gestation (line 61) and it is implied in the beginning of the prophecy in the words "the last (i.e. tenth) age of Cumaean song has come" (line 4).
+The names of Lucina (goddess of childbirth) and Apollo (god of prophecy) are both placed in the 10th line of the poem.

+The second acrostic, found in 2019, is also a double-letter one using a transliterated Greek word: AS TER AS (lines 50–52), forming the Greek word ἀστέρας 'stars'; the acrostic is confirmed by a horizontal AS TRA (i.e. ἄστρα, also meaning 'stars', hidden in line 51, as well as the word caelum 'sky' in the same line.
+The acrostic begins and ends with the word aspice 'behold!' in lines 50 and 52; thus is can be read as 'behold the stars'.
+The discoverer of this acrostic, Jerzy Danielewicz, points out that it is also possible to read the word AS TER (ἀστήρ 'star') three times in the acrostic, downwards, upwards, and right to left.

+Another apparent acrostic, the Latin word CACATA, has long been observed in lines 47–52, but it is disputed by scholars whether it is intentional or an "embarrassing accident".

 Later Christian interpretation

 By the thirteenth and fourteenth centuries AD, Virgil had gained a reputation as a virtuous pagan, a term referring to pagans who were never evangelized and consequently during their lifetime had no opportunity to recognize Christ, but nevertheless led virtuous lives, so that it seemed objectionable to consider them damned.
 Eventually, some Christians sought to reconcile Virgil's works, especially the Eclogues, with the supposed Christianity present in them.
 For instance, during the Late Antiquity and beyond, many assumed that the puer referenced in the Fourth Eclogue was actually Jesus Christ.
 Many noted individuals, such as Constantine the Great, St. Augustine, Dante Alighieri and Alexander Pope believed in this interpretation of the eclogue.